nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 downstream application functionality than does Level 0, including
    * faceted searches on a (small) set of biologically relevant features (like anatomy and taxonomy) of experimental resources like `biosample`s and `subject`s
-   * organization of displayed summary results using subdivisions of experimental metadata collections by `project` (grant or contract) and `collection` (any scientifically relevant grouping of resources)
+   * organization of summary displays using subdivisions of experimental metadata collections by `project` (grant or contract) and `collection` (any scientifically relevant grouping of resources)
-   * basic reporting on changes in metadatasets over time (e.g., introducing creation times for `file`s and `biosample`s)
+   * basic reporting on changes in metadatasets over time, introducing (for example) creation times for `file`s and `biosample`s

 C2M2 Level 1 is designed to serve as an intermediate level of complexity (and hence an intermediate level of difficulty with respect to the preparation of compliant submissions) between Level 0's basic digital inventory and the full intricacy of